adamsoutar/dotfiles/README.md

 Who wouldn't want an instant command to start DOOM?

-I actually use this far more than you might expect.
+I actually use this far more than I'd like to admit.

 ### nvm